Homemade Classic White Sandwich Bread

 12g apple cider vinegar (1 Tbsp) (optional, or sub lemon juice)

 Mix until a shaggy, loose dough forms.
 Turn out the dough into your greased pullman or loaf pan.
 Smooth down the dough to flatten and distribute evenly to the edges.
 Cover and let rise at room temperature (68-70°f/20-21°c).
-Mark the side of the pan with some dough so you can see what a 50% rise will look like.
+Mark the side of the pan with some dough so you can see what a 50% rise (by dough volume) will look like.

 Check the dough at 40 minutes.
 It should be rising by now, and if so preheat the oven to 425°f/220°c.
 Mine will usually be at about a 20-30% rise at this point.